etoccalino/aws-test-utils/README.rst

 Testing artifacts to work with the `boto3 <https://pypi.python.org/pypi/boto3>`_ library.

+The focus is on python3 and boto3.
 So far, utils cover working with SQS queues and SNS topics.

 ---
 SQS